fuxingloh/vue-horizontal/README.md

 - **SSR/SSG/SPA: all modes of rendering supported**
 - Mobile first for the responsive web
-- Customizable navigation: scroll bar, buttons or programmatic
+- Customizable navigation: scroll bar, buttons or basically everything
-- Content snapping, to snap to the nearest item after scrolling
+- UX focused, smooth scrolling, snapping for variety of use case.
-- Small size of 3 KB
+- Small size of 3 KB for CDN users
 - Highly extensible for any use case with [well documented recipes](https://vue-horizontal.fuxing.dev/design/principles).
-  - You control how to structure content with HTML
+  - You control how to structure your content with HTML
   - You control how it looks with CSS
-  - You control how to navigate it with Vue.js
+  - You control how to navigate your layout with Vue.js

 ## Installation